cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### streetAddress

-With the `streetAddress` parameter you can limit your results to a certain street or a specific address.
+With the `streetAddress` field you can limit your results to a certain street or a specific address.

 **Applicable on endpoints**